suyashi-agarwal/distracted-driver-monitoring/README.md

     pip install opencv-python ultralytics
     ```
 4.  **Download the Data:**
-    * Download the required dataset from [Link to your dataset source, e.g., Roboflow].
+    * Download the required dataset from https://www.kaggle.com/c/state-FARM-distracted-driver-detection.
     * Place the data in the `data/raw/` directory according to the structure specified in the `prepare_data.py` script.

 ### 3. Usage